izabelcavassim/WorkshopQCBio_trial/README.md

     samtools flagstat ERR1019076.bam

-Once the map is generated, you can index the bam file to visualize it using igv.
+Once the map is generated, you can index the bam file to visualize it using the software IGV.
 Indexing a genome sorted BAM file allows one to quickly extract alignments overlapping particular genomic regions.
 Moreover, indexing is required by genome viewers such as IGV so that the viewers can quickly display alignments in each genomic region to which you